One way to preserve your home value is to keep your house in good repair. Complete one simple task each month to save money throughout the year.

 Get rid of clothing that no longer fits and any items you haven’t used in the last 12 months.
 Sort into piles to resell, donate and hand down.
 Taking an annual inventory can unearth items you’ve forgotten and decrease the desire to buy more stuff you don’t need.

 March: Resell items unearthed during your closet clean-up.
+Here’s our article on how to buy and sell online.

 April: Inspect your plumbing.